migara/Vulnerabe-AI/public-analyst-review.md

 ### Methodology

-The analysis of the top 10 funds was conducted using a comprehensive approach that combines quantitative data with qualitative insights.
+The analysis of the top 10 investment funds was conducted using a comprehensive approach that combines quantitative data with qualitative insights.

 #### Data Collection
 - **Financial Statements**: Review of annual and quarterly financial reports of the funds.